Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Related Work

-\paragraph{Value understanding}
+\paragraph{Value understanding.}

-Value understanding is crucial in human-LLM interactions.
-Previous research has primarily focused on social norms and general values, with most studies addressing value detection in short contexts \citep{ren_valuebench_2024, kiesel2023semeval, zhang_valuedcg_2024}.
-These works typically frame value detection as a classification task using entailment-like methods on short sentences, often without explicitly addressing cultural values. \citet{fung2022normsage} introduce a method for extracting social norms from conversations, emphasizing norm mining rather than cultural value identification.
-In contrast, our work focuses on understanding cultural values within long, real-life conversations, contributing to the development of culture-aware LLMs in the field of human-AI interaction.
+Value understanding is key to effective human-LLM interaction.
+Prior work has focused on detecting general social norms in short texts, often using classification or entailment-based methods \citep{ren_valuebench_2024, kiesel2023semeval, zhang_valuedcg_2024, Li2023NormDial:}. \citet{wu2025socialcc} introduced an English dataset with 3,060 humancrafted multi-turn scenarios across 60 countries and found model challenges in interpreting nuanced cultural contexts.
+Others investigated datasets such as QA pairs and conversations and story scenarios in Persian \cite{monazzah2025percul}, Japanese \& Sundanese \cite{Pranida2025Synthetic}, and Korean \cite{kim-etal-2024-click}, reporting model limitations in comprehending cultural and linguistic insights. \citet{fung2022normsage} also introduces a method for extracting social norms from conversations, emphasizing norm mining rather than cultural value identification.
+In contrast, our work focuses on understanding cultural values within long, real-life conversations, contributing to the development of culture-aware LLMs in human-AI interaction.